Why Your Charts Don't Get Shared (And Chartr's Do)

 What Separates Good From Great

 This inversion is the hardest habit to build if you come from a data background.
 You fell in love with the data.
-You want to show all of it.
-The interesting outliers, the unexpected patterns, the rich texture.
+You want to show all of it: the interesting outliers, the unexpected patterns, the rich texture.
 Cutting feels like a loss.

 But the best communicators fell in love with their insight and show only what supports it.
 Everything else gets cut.
 Not because it’s uninteresting, but because it dilutes the message.
 You can always make a second chart.